Made in China

 “We are outlaws now.”

-We are standing on a precipice of the Jiankou section of the country’s Great Wall, in an area that is supposedly off limits to the public.
+We are standing on a precipice of the Jiankou section of the country’s Great Wall, in an area that is supposedly off limit to the public.
 It’s roughly an hour outside of Beijing but, perhaps because of the illegality, there isn’t another person to be seen.

 I say roughly an hour because I was unconscious for much of the drive, a combination of an early start and lingering jet-lag quickly sending me to sleep as we crept through Beijing’s morning rush hour traffic.
 When I awoke, I was surprised to be suddenly surrounded by snowy hillsides.